sylhare/sylhare.github.io/_posts/2022/2022-09-21-Jest-testing.md

 ```

 This way your `doStuff` method will be mocked and behave as expected, it's a bit lengthier that the first version, but
-it also highlights one of the key difference when you `export` and when you `export default`.
-So be aware of those tiny
+it also highlights one of the key differences when you `export` and when you `export default`.
-details as they can through you into a debugging rabbit hole. 🐇
+So be aware of those tiny details as they can through you into a debugging rabbit hole. 🐇

 [1]: https://jestjs.io/docs/expect#expectextendmatchers
 [2]: https://mercedesbernard.com/blog/jest-mocking-strategies